-★ Pay your DUI Court costs
+★ Pay your Drug Court costs

-You do not have to pay a fee to be in DUI Court.
+You do not have to pay a fee to be in Drug Court.
 You do have to pay on your court costs, fines, attorney fees, and any other money ordered at Sentencing.
 As soon as you are able, you will make monthly payments to the Clerk of Courts.
-As you progress through DUI Court, the Judge may suspend some of the fines you've been ordered to pay as an incentive for positive behavior.
+As you progress through Drug Court, the Judge may suspend some of the fines you've been ordered to pay as an incentive for positive behavior.

-If you are sentenced to DUI Court, you will not have to pay for any of your treatment while you are in the program, including your initial assessments.
+If you are sentenced to Drug Court, you will not have to pay for any of your treatment while you are in the program, including your initial assessments.
 Treatment costs are paid by the State of South Dakota.

-\ Do not gamble
+★ Do not gamble

 Gambling is just as addictive as drugs and alcohol.
 DO NOT go into casinos or gaming/gambling businesses.
-Do not play games of chance, lottery, or any kind of betting for money or prize.
+Do not play games of chance, lottery, or any kind of betting for money, prize, or something of value.